 - Chocolate Chip Bread – This is a fun recipe for bread that your children will love!

-- Cinnamon Raisin Bread – This is a delicious breakfast bread.
+- Cinnamon Raisin Bread – This is a delicious bread machine cinnamon raisin bread.
+Made with yeast.
+Great for breakfast.

 - Cornbread – This sweet & buttery cornbread is one of my favorite breakfast snacks!